 Have you ever met people at work with whom you really got along well?
 Have you ever met people at work with whom you don’t?
 What causes these great differences?
-Too often, we are expecting others to be just like us.
+Too often, we are expecting others to be just like us, disregarding individual differences and personality types.
 When they fail to meet our expectations, we decide we don’t like to work with them.
 It would be so much easier if the people we worked with just all behaved the same.
 It would be easier if they listened to what we wanted to tell them, acted in the ways we expected, and thought about things in the same ways we did.
 It would be easier — but it will never happen.

-Our backgrounds which include how, where, and when we were raised, all play an important part in our differences.
-Our experiences play a big part.
-Our economic backgrounds matter.
+Our backgrounds — which include how, where, and when we were raised — all play an important part in our differences.
+Our experiences play a big part, as well as our economic backgrounds.
 Our wired personalities from birth do as well, in addition to our beliefs and values.
 When we come to work we bring many desires, concerns, and challenges from home with us.
-As a result, the expectations we bring to work are large and many times are not possible to be met.
-This can lead to conflict, and it often it does.
+As a result, the expectations we bring to work can lead to conflict.

-The HR professional understands that people are different and knows that the best way to understand others is to become more self-aware.
+The HR professional understands that people are different and knows that the best way to understand others is to become more self-aware, including being aware of one’s own temperament.
 This starts with a curiosity around understanding others in order to develop insight into our own behavior.
 The deeper insight we have about ourselves, the more effective interactions we will have with others.
 This takes work and is a lifelong process.

 To enable yourself to be not so sensitive, it is important to self-monitor your behavior.
 It can be healthy to seek out objective information about your behavior from others who care.
-The more self-aware you become the more tolerant you will be of others.
+The more self-aware you become, particularly in terms of conscientiousness, the more tolerant you will be of others.

 Everything!
-So much of our behavior is affected by our core personality which stays with us most of our life.
+So much of our behavior is affected by our core personality, including traits such as neuroticism, which stays with us most of our life.

 Personality is a complex combination of characteristics that include mental and physical attributes that determine our identity.
 Personality is who we are and why we behave the way we do.
 Our personality is stable over time and across many different situations.

 Rather than trying to change people, the HR professional knows it is better to have tolerance for ambiguity with others.
 This helps one to communicate better, be more adaptive and sensitive to other’s characteristics.
-As a result of people's differences, organizations develop their own personalities based on the people they have hired.
-This is why it is so critical to work in a culture that fits one’s personality and values.
+As a result of people’s differences, organizations develop their own personalities based on the people they have hired.
+This is why it is so critical to work in a culture that fits one’s personality, values, and supports mental health.

 In order to move your organization forward, ask: